 Because of typhoon season in Vietnam and rain season in Da Nang, the weather can be unpredictable and the stairs of the mountains can become very slipper as well.

-Where to visit in Marble Mountains?
+III.
+Where to Visit in Marble Mountains?

 1. Thuy Son – Water Mountain